Professor, Vice Provost for Graduate Education, Dean of the Graduate School

 Dr. Shor leads the Engineered Microhabitats research group.

-OVERVIEW.
-Microbes important in nature, in medicine, and in industry generally live in complex communities and inhabit intricate, micro-structured habitats.
-The theme of the Engineered Microhabitats research group is to systematically understand the actions and interactions of microbial communities living in complex micro-habitats.
-This work has direct applications to biofuel production, environmental biotechnology, and medicine.
+Microbes that are important in nature, in medicine, and in industry generally live in complex communities and inhabit intricate, micro-structured habitats.
+The theme of the Engineered Microhabitats research group is to systematically understand the actions and interactions of microbial communities functioning in complex micro-habitats.
+This work has direct applications to sustainable food, fiber, and biofuel production; environmental remediation and restoration; and medicine.

-GREENER AGRICULTURE BIOTECHNOLOGY.
-Health and productivity of agricultural crops can be dependent on the presence of symbiotic microorganisms to fix nitrogen or protect plant roots from pathogens.
-This project is investigating the use of naturally-occurring soil protists to act as transport vectors to move beneficial bacteria through soils and improve crop yields while reducing the need for chemical fertilizers and pesticides.
-UConn collaborator: Dan Gage (http://mcb.uconn.edu/daniel-gage/).
-Funding: USDA 2016-67013-24412. http://portal.nifa.usda.gov/web/crisprojectpages/1007947-enhanced-transport-of-plant-growth-promoting-rhizobacteria-by-coinoculated-soil-protists.html
+Project 2: Health and productivity of agricultural crops is dependent on the presence of symbiotic microorganisms to fix nitrogen or protect plant roots from pathogens.
+The Shor Lab has developed new technology to employ soil protists to transport and target the delivery of beneficial bacteria as well as granular agrochemicals.
+The technology functions to improve crop yields while reducing the usage of costly and potentially environmentally damaging chemical fertilizers and pesticides.

 Previous Positions